CDLUC3/ezid/doc/apidoc.2.rst

   creation time.

 * A reserved identifier may be made public.
-At this time the identifier will be registered with external services.
+At this time the identifier will be registered with resolvers and other external services.

 * A public identifier may be marked as unavailable.